Tara McNeill: Other career highlights

 McNeill has toured in many countries and has performed with well-known artists such as Barry Douglas, Bono, Il Divo, Julie Feeney, Josh Groban, and Damien Rice.
 She has performed at prestigious venues, including Carnegie Hall, the Oriental Arts Center, and the National Centre for the Performing Arts.

 Prior to joining Celtic Woman, McNeill taught violin in Mount Anville Junior School, Dublin, teaching about 50 students.

 Personal life

-McNeill married Alexander "Alex" Bernstein in January 2018.
+McNeill married American pianist Alexander "Alex" Bernstein in January 2018.